 Even though you have a root password for the Droplet, if you try to log in via SSH using that password immediately, you’ll receive a

 Permission denied (publickey) error.
 This is because password authentication is still disabled on the Droplet.
-To fix this, you need to log in via the Droplet console and update its SSH configuration.
+To fix this, you need to log in via the Recovery Console and update its SSH configuration.

-There are detailed instructions on how to connect to Droplets with the Droplet console for a more explicit walkthrough, but here’s a brief summary:
+There are detailed instructions on how to connect to Droplets with the Recovery Console for a more explicit walkthrough, but here’s a brief summary:

 On the Droplet’s detail page, in the same Access tab, click the Launch Console button.